netson/l4gettext/readme.md

 When you are ready to start translating, use the commands provided by this package to compile your templates and extract the translation strings.
 See the section on Command line options for more information.

 ## Getting started guide

 To get started with this module and gettext, you can follow these basic steps:
 * Follow the installation instructions in this document (see above) to install the module

-* Make sure the installation was successful by seeing if the l4gettext commands are available: ```$ php artisan list ```; a section called l4gettext should appear somewhere in the list of commands

-* Then, create (and publish) the config files using the fetch command:  ```$ php artisan l4gettext:fetch ``` (this command is only supported on Linux/UNIX/Mac based systems and won't work on Windows)

 * To check which locales and encodings were detected on your system, execute the following command: ```$ php artisan l4gettext:list ```